behave-contrib/behave-gui/readme.md

 ## Startup

-From the `btc_backend` folder, run the following command to start both the front-end and backend:
+From the `backend` folder, run the following command to start both the front-end and backend:
 ```bash
 npm run startall
 ```